randyrossi/bmc64/README.md

 Q: Hey, isn't the real thing running at 50.125Hz?

 A: Yes, the original machine ran at 50.125Hz for PAL and 59.826Hz for NTSC.
 So, yeah, you'll be about 0.25% off in terms of timing.
+If you really want 50.125Hz, you can try this custom HDMI mode (only applies to HDMI):

+Custom 768x544 50.125 hz PAL Mode

+    This mode will match the timing of the original machine (for the purists) but may not be compatible with all monitors:

+    disable_overscan=1
+    hdmi_timings=768 0 24 72 96 544 1 3 2 14 0 0 0 50 0 27092000 1
+    hdmi_group=2
+    hdmi_mode=87

+The test tool will tell you the actual frame rate for this mode is 50.125.
+You would then add the suggested cmdline.txt parameters:

+    machine_timing=pal-custom cycles_per_second=985257

 Q: Audio is not coming out of HDMI/Analog jack when I expect it to.
 Why?